cminn10/Task-manager-web-app/README.md

 * API built with .NET 5.0 and client with Angular 11.

 ## Setup
 * Replace connection string at ~/Task-manager-web-app/TaskManager.API/appsettings.json

+## Test CRUDs
+* Import Postman collection JSON file to Postman agent to test API CRUD functions.

 ### Remainings
-* Update function on tasks finished at backend, remains to be completed at client
+* Update function on tasks finished at backend, remains to be completed at client.